joshuamiller/react-native-template-cljs-krell-storybook/README.md

 ## Workflow

 JavaScript components and Storybook tests are in `js/`, named `Component.js` and `Component.stories.js` respectively.
-Run `yarn storybook` for an interactive environment showing the look and feel of your components; they will live-reload when edited.
+Run `yarn storybook:run` for an interactive environment showing the look and feel of your components; they will live-reload when edited.
+(Note that `yarn storybook:run` will overwrite the Krell-generated `index.js`, you will need to run `yarn cljs:build` or `yarn cljs:repl` before running `yarn start` again to get back to your app).

 You can require your JS components in your ClojureScript views with
 ```clojure